arcus-io/puppet/modules/arcus/README.md

-# Puppet Module :: Base
+# Puppet Module :: Arcus

 This installs and configures the core system.